StormforgedHero/StrategyNotifier/README.md

       "lookbackMonths": 12
     }

-  In Phase 2 this file is only a reference; it is not yet wired into the CLI.
+  This file is part of the repository and serves as a template.

 - `config/gem/gem.cli.json`
-  User-specific CLI configuration file (planned for later phases).
+  User-specific CLI configuration file (ignored by Git).
-  This file is ignored by Git and is intended to hold local paths and preferences.
+  Typical usage:

+  1. Copy the sample file:

+         cp config/gem/gem.cli.sample.json config/gem/gem.cli.json

+  2. Adjust paths and settings to match your local environment, for example:
+     - switch `dataDirectory` from `data/gem/sample` to `data/gem/raw`
+     - change `lookbackMonths` from `12` to `3` if you want to experiment

+The CLI always looks for `config/gem/gem.cli.json` relative to the current working directory.

 ---

-### Data folders
+## Data folders

 - `data/gem/sample/`
   Synthetic, versioned sample data used for local runs and tests:

   - `us-equity.csv`
   - `exus-equity.csv`
   - `safe-asset.csv`

-  Each file has the following structure:
+  CSV format:

     Year,Month,Return
     2025,1,0.02
     2025,2,0.03
+    2025,3,-0.01
     ...

   Semantics:

-  - one row per month
+  - one row per calendar month
-  - `Return` is the monthly rate (e.g. 0.02 = 2%)
+  - `Return` is a monthly rate (e.g. `0.02` = 2%)

 - `data/gem/raw/`
-  Reserved for real market data (e.g. exported or downloaded from external sources).
+  Reserved for real market data (for example, exported from external data providers).
-  This directory is ignored by Git so that real data never accidentally enters version control.
+  This directory is ignored by Git so that real, possibly proprietary data never enters version control.

 ---

-### Output folder
+## Output folder

 - `dist/gem/`
   Output directory for GEM-related artifacts:

   - `.gitkeep` – ensures the directory structure is tracked in Git
-  - `signals.json` – planned output file for GEM signals
+  - `signals.json` – JSON file with generated GEM signals

-  The directory itself is tracked, but generated files under `dist/` are excluded from version control.
+  The `dist/` tree is excluded from version control, so `signals.json` and other generated artifacts are not committed.

-  In Phase 2 the CLI prints signals only to the console; writing `signals.json` will be introduced in a later phase.
+### `signals.json` format

+The CLI writes `signals.json` as a JSON array of objects.
+Each object has:

+- `period` – string in `YYYY-MM` format
+- `position` – one of `UsEquity`, `ExUsEquity`, `SafeAsset`

+Example shape:

+    [
+      {
+        "period": "2025-03",
+        "position": "UsEquity"
+      },
+      {
+        "period": "2025-04",
+        "position": "SafeAsset"
+      }
+    ]

+Future phases may extend each element with additional fields (e.g. momentum metrics), but the existing fields will remain stable.

 ---

 ## Current status

-The project is currently at **Phase 2**:
+The project is currently at **Phase 3**:

 - Solution, projects and shared build configuration are in place.
 - GEM domain model and engine are fully implemented and covered with unit tests.
-- CSV-based input pipeline is implemented:
+- CSV-based input pipeline is implemented and reusable via `GemCsvInputLoader`.
-  - sample CSV files are provided under `data/gem/sample`
-  - `GemCsvInputLoader` converts them into `GemInputData`
-- The console application can perform a complete sample run:
+- The CLI is now configuration-driven:
+  - settings are loaded from `config/gem/gem.cli.json`
+  - invalid configuration or JSON is reported with clear error messages
+- Full vertical slice is completed:
-  - load sample CSV data
+  - CSV input (monthly returns)
-  - run GEM with a configurable lookback window (3 months in the default Phase 2 setup)
-  - display a summary and the generated monthly signals
+  - GEM engine execution
+  - JSON signals output (`dist/gem/signals.json`)
+  - end-to-end behavior covered by tests

 Future phases will introduce:

-- configuration-driven CLI (using `gem.cli.json`)
-- writing signals to `dist/gem/signals.json`
-- a static frontend consuming `signals.json`
+- static frontend consuming `signals.json`
-- CI/CD with GitHub Actions and publishing via GitHub Pages
+- CI/CD with GitHub Actions
+- publishing via GitHub Pages
+- optional integration with external schedulers or notification channels

 ---